abhiragini-k/MCP/README.md

-# Pendle Finance MCP Agent
+# Pendle Finance Hybrid MCP Agent

-A Model Context Protocol (MCP) agent for interacting with Pendle Finance protocols.
-This agent provides programmatic access to Pendle's liquidity management, yield token operations, and swap functionality through a clean MCP interface.
+A comprehensive Model Context Protocol (MCP) agent for interacting with Pendle Finance protocols.
+This hybrid implementation combines **direct contract interaction** with **hosted SDK API integration** to provide the best of both worlds - deep blockchain control and high-performance API operations.

 ## Overview